-In this situation the septic system failure was due to a collapsed septic tank and the lack of space for an updated drain (leach) field.
+The annexation of this property is required due to a failed septic system, which necessitated a requirement to hook up to City sewer.
 City water and sewer services were available close to the property and the owner desired to make the needed connections.

-The territory to be annexed is located at the southern edge of City at the corner of Parrish Road and Central Point Road as shown in Exhibit 1.
-The territory in Proposal No. AN-16-0002 contains approximately 0.92 acres, has one single-family residence with a population of 2, and an assessed value of \$208,244.
+The territory to be annexed is located at the southwestern edge of City at the end of Rose Road as shown in Exhibit 1.
+The territory in Proposal No. AN-17-0001 contains approximately 0.95 acres, has one single-family residence with a population of 2, and an assessed value of \$\$307,051.

 The property has an Oregon City Comprehensive Plan designation of LR - Low Density Residential.
-The property is part of the 1979 Urban Growth Boundary and is not within a concept plan area.
-The applicant wishes to retain the current FU-10 zoning, requiring 10 acre minimum lots, which will serve to preclude any further development or land divisions on the subject property in advance of seeking a zone change.
+The property is part of the 1979 Urban Growth Boundary and is within the South End Concept Plan area.
+The applicant wishes to retain the current FU-10 zoning, requiring 10-acre minimum lots, which will serve to preclude any further development or land divisions on the subject property in advance of seeking a zone change.
 Any request for rezoning in the future must comply with the applicable provisions of OCMC Chapter 17.68 - Zoning Changes and Amendments.
 Though the Oregon City Municipal Code requires application of a City zoning designation upon annexation, a zone change may only be initiated with a zone change application which is accompanied by a transportation analysis to demonstrate compliance with applicable regulations, such as the Transportation Planning Rule (TPR).
 As the applicant is required to initiate annexation due to a failed septic system, staff finds it appropriate in this case to retain the existing Clackamas County zoning designation if the development onsite is limited.

 The owner would be able to receive city services, specifically, sanitary sewer, and water connections as well as the full range of administrative and municipal services provided upon annexation to the City.
-The property is within 300 feet of a city sanitary sewer system and by Oregon Revised Statute, it must be connected to the city sewer service and annexed.
+The property is within 300 feet of a city sanitary sewer system and by Oregon Revised Statute, it has been connected to the city sewer service and must be annexed.